-• Manage the time you spend online- if you are a flexi student your online course should take no more (or less) of your time than a similar face-to-face one, timetable your online time into your diary and set that time aside just as if you were attending a lecture or tutorial.
+• Manage the time you spend online-if you are a distance student your online course should take no more (or less) of your time than a similar face-to-face one, timetable your online time into your diary and set that time aside just as if you were attending a lecture or tutorial.

-• Ask for help if you don't know how to do something or understand what is required-there is a BTI Online helpdesk email address on the home page of your BTI Online programme or for items relating specifically to your course contact your course lecturer.
+• Ask for help if you don't know how to do something or understand what is required-there is a BTIonline helpdesk email address on the home page of your BTIonline programme or for items relating specifically to your course contact your course lecturer.